pbarszczyk/ksef-php-client/README.md

 $fixture = (new SendRequestFixture())->withFakturaFixture($fakturaFixture);

-// For sending invoice as DTO use SendRequest DTO or array
+// For sending invoice as DTO use SendRequest or array
-// For sending invoice as XML use SendXmlRequest DTO
+// For sending invoice as XML use SendXmlRequest
 $sendResponse = $client->sessions()->online()->send([
     ...$fixture->data,
     'referenceNumber' => $openResponse->referenceNumber,